  If neither @duration attribute nor SegmentTimeline element is present, then the Representation shall contain exactly one Media Segment.
 The MPD start time is 0 and the MPD duration is obtained in the same way as for the last Media Segment in the Representation (see below for more details).

- If @duration attribute is present, then the MPD start time of the Media Segment is determined as (Number-NumberStart-1) times the value of the attribute @duration with NumberStart the value of the @startNumber attribute.
+ If @duration attribute is present, then the MPD start time of the Media Segment is determined as (k - (kStart - 1)) times the value of the attribute @duration with kStart the value of the @startNumber attribute, if present, or 1 otherwise.
 The MPD duration of the Media Segment is the value of the attribute @duration unless the Media Segment is the last one the Representation (see below for more details).

  If @duration attribute is not present and the SegmentTimeline element is present then rules in 5.3.9.6 apply to determine the start time and duration of each Media Segment in the Media Segment list.